SynapFilter/InferLink/README.md

 # InferLink
-Inferring the fragility, robustness and antifragility of links and layers in deep neural networks.
+Inferring the fragility, robustness and antifragility of links and layers in deep neural networks using synaptic filters.

 ## The Algorithm

-The InferLink algorithm is a signal processing tools to decipher
+The Synaptic filtering algorithm is a signal processing tool to decipher fragile, robust and antifragile links and layers in deep neural networks.
+The synaptic filtering algorithm is applied to a network with $`l`$ nodes (layers) and $`\theta`$ vertices (links) that are perturbed using systematic ablation of the synaptic links.
+We apply discrete parameter thresholds using three different types of synaptic filters: (1) the optimal low-pass filter, (2) the optimal high-pass filter, and (3) the pulse wave filter.
+We use the response of networks to the different synaptic filters to characterise fragile, robust and antifragile parameters of the evaluated networks

 ## Structure of repository